metomi/rose/sphinx/tutorial/rose/metadata.rst

       .. tip::

-         Note :ref:`command-rose-config-edit` searches for Rose configuration in the current directory, use the ``-C`` option to specify a directory.
+         Note :ref:`command-rose-config-edit` searches for any Rose
+         configuration in the current directory.
+Use the ``-C`` option to specify another directory.

       In the panel on the left you will see the different sections of the :rose:file:`rose-app.conf` file.

-      Click on :guilabel:`env`, here you will find all of the environment variables.
-Each setting will have a hash symbol ``#`` next to its name, these are the comments defined in the :rose:file:`rose-app.conf` file.
+      Click on :guilabel:`env`, where you will find all of the environment variables.
+Each setting will have a hash symbol (``#``) next to its name.
+      These are the comments defined in the :rose:file:`rose-app.conf` file.
       Hover the mouse over the hash to reveal the comment.

       Keep the :ref:`command-rose-config-edit` window open as we will use it throughout the rest of this practical.

-   #. **Descriptions.**
+   #. **Add descriptions.**

       Now we will start writing some metadata.